 Please follow the steps below and the application timeline to ensure that your application materials are submitted completely and on time, and contact us or chat live with an Admissions counselor if you have any questions.

 Students choose a specific academic program in one of RIT's nine colleges as part of the admission process.
 This is important because we offer a variety of academic programs and degree pathways, and admission requirements may differ from one program to another.
 All deaf and hard-of-hearing applicants need to apply through the NTID Office of Admissions.
 Learn more about the admission criteria for your program of interest.

 Official High School Transcript

-All applicants with less than 30 college credit hours must submit a high school transcript.
-Submit an official high school transcript directly from your high school via fax (585-475-2696) or mail (RIT/NTID Admissions, 52 Lomb Memorial Drive, Rochester, NY 14623).
+All applicants with less than 30 college credit hours must submit a final high school transcript.
+Contact your high school guidance office, and if necessary, your college records office, and ask them to send an official high school or college transcript to: Rochester Institute of Technology, NTID Office of Admissions, 52 Lomb Memorial Drive, Rochester, NY 14623.

 Submit the Audiological Record Form or submit an unaided audiogram without the form.
 All audiograms should have been completed within three years of the application date.

 Request that all colleges you have attended send an official copy of your transcript directly to our office via fax (585-475-2696) or mail (RIT/NTID Admissions, 52 Lomb Memorial Drive, Rochester, NY 14623).
 As part of the application process a transfer credit evaluation is completed and mailed to you after acceptance.

 Submit official scores from either the SAT (send to college code 2760) or the ACT (send to college code 2870).
 Students who complete the ACT may submit scores with or without the optional writing section, but the writing section is recommended.
 Transfer students who have demonstrated academic success on their previous college transcript may be waived from taking the SAT or ACT.
 Transfer students, please send your college transcript so that a transfer credit evaluation can be completed during the application process.